ErfanA03/CodeSummary/README.md

 # Live Project

 ## Introduction
 For the last two weeks of my time at the Tech Academy, I worked with my peers as a team on a project using the Django framework.
 This project is an interactive website for managing one's collections of things related to various hobbies, as well as API and Data Scraped content for those hobbies.
 Working with a framework such as Django has allowed me to quickly create templates and functionality while keeping everything clean and organized.
-Utilizing branches, communicating as a team, getting assigned user stories, and having the opportunity to quickly learn [BeautifulSoup](#BeautifulSoup)/[API](#API) data scraping was a great experience to get a feel for what a developer may exeperience on a day-to-day basis.
+Utilizing branches, communicating as a team, getting assigned user stories, and having the opportunity to quickly learn [BeautifulSoup](#BeautifulSoup)/[API](#API) data scraping was a great experience to get a feel for what a developer may experience on a day-to-day basis.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.